CCNA, CCENT, And Network+ Tutorial: The TCP / IP Networking Model

 Thankfully, the TCP/IP model now uses the same names as the OSI layer, with the only real difference being the TCP/IP Application layer handling the same tasks as the OSI model’s top three layers.

 Whew!
 There’s a lot to take in there, but it’ll all pay off when you pass your CCNA, CCENT, and Network+ exams.
-We’ll continue this Introduction To Networking series on Thursday, February 21, with a discussion of Ethernet (and the devices that use it).
-See you then!
+Take a breath and then tackle the next installment, where we’ll discuss Ethernet cable standards and usage.

-Right now, head over to Amazon and grab a copy of my new Binary, Subnetting, and Summarization Mastery guide.
-Purchase the paperback edition and you can then get the soft copy for just 99 cents!
+While you’re at it, head over to Amazon and grab a copy of my new Binary, Subnetting, and Summarization Mastery guide.
+Purchase the paperback edition and get the soft copy free!
+(Amazon limits this offer to U.S. customers.)